navneettoppo/otel-java-manual-instrumentation/README.md

               java-otel-manual-image
        ```

-Step 5 - You can now issue a few requests in order to generate trace data
+Step 5 - You can now issue a few requests in order to generate trace data.

        ```
        curl localhost:5000/favorites